Skip to content

 Stacks that use private modules need access to the Space the modules reside in, which can be achieved via Space Inheritance.

-Sharing modulesยป
+Sharing modules»

 Unlike Stacks, modules can be shared between Spacelift accounts in a sense that while they're always managed by a single account, they can be made accessible to an arbitrary number of other accounts.

-In order to share the module with other accounts, please add their names in subdomain form (all lowercase) in the module settings Sharing section:
+In order to share the module with other accounts, please add their names in subdomain form (all lowercase) in the "Module settings" > "Sharing" section:

 This can also be accomplished programmatically using our Terraform provider.

-Using modules outside of Spaceliftยป
+Using modules outside of Spacelift»

 Modules hosted in the private registry can be used outside of Spacelift.